Visibility and impact: Measuring impact with altmetrics

-• Mainstream media coverage (The Guardian, New York Times) and specialist media (New Scientist, Scientific American)
+• Global mainstream and specialist media coverage (e.g. The Guardian, New York Times) and specialist media (New Scientist, Scientific American)

 • Reference managers such as Mendeley